tigera-solutions/tigera-eks-workshop/modules/securing-heps.md

     kubectl get hostendpoints
     ```

-3. Implement Calico policy to allow access to the `kubelet` port.

-    If you want to use `kubectl exec` command when you enable HEPs in your Kubernetes cluster, you need to allow access to `kubelet` port.

-    ```bash
-    kubectl apply -f demo/30-secure-hep/kubelet-access.yaml
-    ```

-4. Implement a Calico policy to control access to the service of NodePort type.
+3. Implement a Calico policy to control access to the service of NodePort type.

     Deploy a policy that only allows access to the node port from the Cloud9 instance.